Cat-Ling/xvideos-client/readme.md

 This is a wrapper for XVIDEOS that bypasses regional restrictions by using XVIDEOS' private domains to connect to the servers. **It is made for countries like India where pornography is restricted but not illegal by law.**

+## Notice : There are always some risks associated with unknown proxies.
+Please do not login into your account.
+Or only use an account you can afford to lose in the worst case scenario.
+I'm currently developing an alternative version of this project.
+Should it see the light of the day, it'll use TOR rather than SOCKS proxies.

 # Features